 Admittedly, I’m a cocktail snob.
 My friends give me a hard time about it, but I stan for a complex, well-balanced sip, and Ticonderoga Club serves them up like clockwork.
 From classic Negronis, Manhattans and gimlets to incredible originals like my favorite, the rum-forward “Ticonderoga Cup,” you must pay homage to the drink stylings happening at the Krog Street Market craft cocktail haven.

 Let’s be honest.
 You don’t expect much from a hotel bar.
 It’s there to wet your whistle with a quick drink before starting your evening somewhere else.
 But something special happens when that “somewhere else” is a hotel bar.
 That’s what drew me to Bar Margot at Four Seasons Hotel Atlanta.
-The program led by my friend and cocktail virtuoso, Toki Sears, defies expectations with off-menu offerings you have to be in the know to imbibe.
-Pull up to the bar and ask for whiskey-heavy “Pretty Brown Eyes.”
+The program defies expectations with off-menu offerings you have to be in the know to imbibe.
+Pull up to the bar and ask for the “Missing Digit” cocktail.